danishiq27/Designing-Information-Retrieval-System/README.md

 # 4. Run all cells sequentially

 📁 Project Structure
-├── information_retrieval_system.ipynb  # Main Colab notebook
+├── IR_Code.ipynb              # Main Colab notebook (RECOMMENDED)
+├── IR_Python.py               # Python version (may need adjustments)
 ├── Articles.csv               # Dataset (2692 news articles)
 ├── README.md                  # This file
 └── requirements.txt           # Python dependencies

+⚠️ Important Note on File Usage
+Use IR_Code.ipynb for guaranteed execution - This notebook is tested and verified to work correctly in Google Colab.

+The IR_Python.py file is provided for reference but may require manual cell execution ordering when run as a script.

 🛠️ Local Installation (Alternative)
 If you prefer to run locally: